"Knowing what to charge for artwork could potentially mean the difference between the success or failure of your art business."

 4. ARTS EDUCATION & TRAINING

-Many artist have put time, effort and money into some form of art education and some will invest in further education along the way.
-Your skills have come from an investment you've made, while some of you were studying (full-time or part-time) or otherwise spending time to learn your craft, when you could have made an income within this time.
+Many artist have put time, effort and money into some form of arts education and some will invest in further education along the way.
+Your skills have come from an investment you've made, while some of you were studying (full-time or part-time) and otherwise spend time to learn your craft, when you could have made an income within this time.

 5. NO PAY WHEN SICK

 The usual benefit of paid leave, paid sick days or long service is another reason for fair pay and needs to be incorporated into your budget.

 Like every working person, you as a self-employed artist have a right for a yearly holiday.
 This is as important to you as for your customer, as you have to remember how much a relaxed holiday can recharge an artists creativity.
 And a well-run business takes this into account.